|

 The following are 4 simple yet transformational practices that you can incorporate daily to deeply connect with Source consciousness and the true divine Self, nurture and bless your body holistically, and naturally boost your intuition at the same time.
 1. Cultivate the Practice of Sustaining Renewing and Replenishing Emotions and Attitudes These include those such as appreciation, care, kindness, love, courage, and tolerance, which produce neurochemicals in the body that nourish and replenish your system.
 When you generate and maintain these healthy and uplifting emotions and attitudes which raise your vibration, you empower the natural flow of and connection with Source Intelligence within.
 Being in a state of greater inner harmony and coherence leads to boosted intuition.
 Coherence is when the heart, emotions, and mind are in sync and balanced, therefore creating an optimal state.
 As a brief side note, other benefits of generating and strengthening renewing emotions and attitudes are: boosted creativity and problem-solving skills, improved memory, longevity, and better job performance.
 Another benefit is greater resilience which is the ability to be prepared for, recover from, and move through challenges or stressful events with stability.
 On the other hand, draining and depleting emotions and attitudes like fear, anger, frustration, intolerance, judgement, and impatience, release stress hormones.
 These create resistance to the natural flow of well-being within and block intuition.
 So it's very helpful and healthy to cultivate the practice of strengthening elevated emotions and attitudes each day that nurture and bless your whole being.
 Doing so also aligns you to your true divine essence and builds your muscle for intuition.
 If you tune into the heart while doing this practice, it amplifies this technique.
 The heart is like a gateway to the true Self and Source Intelligence.
 And where you place your attention and focus is where you place your energy.
 By energizing the heart, you tune into and reinforce the qualities of the true Self like unconditional love, peace, well-being, abundance, and Oneness with Source and all of life.
 As you place your attention on the heart (which is electric and emits electrical signals) and generate and maintain elevated emotions and attitudes, this automatically sends out/broadcasts an invisible electromagnetic signal that carries this vibrational frequency and information from the heart to the rest of the body and into the field of energy around you and into your surroundings.
 Scientific research has revealed this.
-Interestingly, the heart produces the largest electromagnetic field made by the body which is 5000x stronger than that produced by the brain!
+Interestingly, the heart produces the largest electromagnetic field made by the body.
+The heart's magnetic field is 100 times greater in strength than that of the brain.
 So tuning into the heart is very powerful.
 Love is what heals.
 It's what we are.
 We are always broadcasting a particular electromagnetic signal out into the world around us whether we are aware of it or not.
 And the qualities of the signal depend on the types of thoughts, feelings, emotions, beliefs, and attitudes we have.
 It is indeed helpful to be aware of what type of signal you want to be sending to your body, to those around you, and the whole world.
-From that place of awareness, you can reflect on this and move through each day mindfully of what you are projecting onto yourself and to the world.
+From that place of awareness, you can reflect on this and move through each day mindfully of what you are projecting to yourself and to the world.
 You can bring in the heart connection into the practice by simply placing your inner awareness on the heart center area/chakra, at the center of your chest.
 Imagine or sense that your breath is flowing into and out of the heart center.
 Breathe a little slower and deeper than usual, but in a manner that is completely comfortable and easy for you.
 This relaxes the autonomic nervous system and promotes coherence, order and balance.
 Again, this type of internal state helps to boost intuition.
 The next step is to generate an elevated/renewing emotion or attitude.
 I recorded and uploaded a short video to YouTube that you can follow along to as I guide you in the practice of generating a renewing emotion while tuning into your radiant heart.
 It's such a simple and short, yet very effective and beneficial practice.
 Click on the button or on the video link below to watch it and try it out.
 2. Engage in Activities that You Enjoy Doing fun activities that bring you joy are uplifting and they support emotional health too.
 By taking the time for fun, you invite joy in and help to stimulate chemical messengers in the body for joy.
 Joy is a quality of Source Intelligence and awakened consciousness, so when you activate joy, you connect with your true essence and open the door to intuitive guidance, assistance, and solutions.
 3. Practice Body Awareness This involves bringing your attention into your body.
 The following is a brief explanation of one way to do this.

 4. Pause and Become Aware of Your Surroundings and Senses Bringing your awareness to what's around you in the space you are in, also helps to bring you into the present moment and with staying rooted and grounded in the now.
 Inner stillness invites intuitive guidance in.
 Take moments of pause throughout the day to do this practice.
 Start with 5 minutes.
 These moments need not be long.
 When you first begin to practice this exercise, you may like to try it when you are alone and seated in a more quiet place where you can fully relax and won't be disturbed.
 The practice is outlined below.